k8ssandra/k8ssandra/docs/content/en/topics/ingress/traefik/monitoring/_index.md

 ## Enabling Traefik Ingress

 Traefik ingress may be enabled on the command-line or via a `values.yaml` file.
 The K8ssandra team recommends storing this information in a `values.yaml` as that may be version controlled and managed in a DevOps friendly manner.
-Examples of both approaches are provided below as reference.
+Examples of both approaches are provided below as relreference.

 ### `values.yaml`